 BenGlassLaw recently interviewed a former insurance agent and asked them about the process an accident victim will go through after an accident.
 We were very surprised by what we learned, and we are eager to share this information with our readers.

-Virginia has contributory negligence law that says if the victim is at fault for the accident, even they are at 1% of fault, they are barred recovery from the accident.
+Virginia has contributory negligence law that says if the victim is at fault for the accident, even they are 1% at fault, they are barred recovery from the accident.
 This is trouble for any victim looking to pursue a personal injury or car accident case.
-If you are at 1% fault however, your insurance company may be bias to the insured (you).
+If you are 1% at fault, however, your insurance company may be bias to the insured (you).
 Meaning, they may decide not to raise your rates.

 For more information about car accident and personal injury cases visit BenGlassLaw.com.
 Attorney Ben Glass has published a book on car accident cases, and you can download a FREE PDF of his book.
 You can also contact BenGlassLaw at (703)584-7277 for more information.